 First off, view the weekly ad circulars that both Publix and Winn Dixie offer each week.
 You can obtain them in their respective supermarket or if for some odd reason they don’t have them in their supermarket, you can use the links listed above.
 Just enter your zip code to view what is on sale at your local participating Publix and Winn Dixie supermarkets.

 Publix new discount sales cycle generally starts on Thursdays and ends on Wednesdays.
 Winn-Dixie new discount sales cycle generally stars on Wednesdays and ends on Tuesdays.
-You can also use coupons from Whole Foods.
+You can also use coupons or discounts from Whole Foods.

 Next, match up their sales offers with coupons you have at home.
 This also includes BOGO FREE deals.
 Take inventory of the coupons you get in the mail, newspaper, online and other ways you cleverly obtain your coupons.
 Measure up what manufacturer and store coupons you have on hand and see if any of your coupons can be added to these sale priced offers.
 This is how you will dramatically cut down on price.